Please screenshot this page and send it to info@mim-essay.com

 What Oxford Wants:

-They want to see that you have really thought about your career and that the 1+1 combination (MBA + partner Master’s) actually supports your plans.
+Oxford wants to see that you have carefully considered your career and that the combination of an MBA and your selected master’s degree genuinely supports your plans.

 How to Write a Great Answer: